expiringcode/architecture/README.md

 > Be careful that **remove orphans** can remove other projects' containers if **--project-name** is not specified before **up**

+***

+The `yml` files are highly customisable through .env files.
+Each service defined in **yml/docker-compose.yml** has is built through the corresponding image in **images/**.
+In the image directory of a service there is also it's *.env* file that contains all the configuration of that service.
+These *environment variables* are gonna be present inside the container as well during it's lifetime.

+There's a global *.env* in the root directory of the repo which has some settings that will fill in **docker-compose.yml**

 ## File structure

+- images: Contains directories representing each service needed, thus a **Dockerfile**
+- yml: As described above, contains the docker-compose configuration
+- network: Again a docker-compose configuraiton but not for the project, for the load balancer in case you're going to run multiple projects

 ## Proposed Architecture